CS 010: PREVIEW OF COMPUTER SCIENCE, 3 credit hrs.

 Exploration of how computers are constructed.
 Topics include the components of modern computer organization: the set of instructions, processor design and layout, clock speed, pipelining, access to cache, and virtual memory.
 Each one of these components will be studied in depth, in addition to basic digital circuits and combinational logic, with a focus on the decisions the must be made in order to develop an efficient computer.
 Prereq.: CS 130.

-CS 178: CLOUD COMPUTING AND DATABASE SYSTEMS, 3 credit hrs.
+CS 178: DATA VISUALIZATION, NONRELATIONAL DATABASES, AND CLOUD COMPUTING, 3 credit hrs.

 This course will focus on how large amounts of data are stored, accessed, and ultimately analyzed.
 Cloud concepts, capabilities, and computing models will be explored and will include hands-on experiences with tools for working with large-scale distributed file systems (e.g., Hadoop).
 Students will also develop skills working with relational databases (e.g., SQL) and unstructured databases (e.g., no SQL).
 This course is designed to complement rather than overlap the existing course Database Management – IS 160.
 Prereq: CS 066.